zerda/skopeo/docs/skopeo-copy.1.md

 **--encryption-key** _protocol:keyfile_ specifies the encryption protocol, which can be JWE (RFC7516), PGP (RFC4880), and PKCS7 (RFC2315) and the key material required for image encryption.
 For instance, jwe:/path/to/key.pem or pgp:admin@example.com or pkcs7:/path/to/x509-file.

 **--decryption-key** _key[:passphrase]_ to be used for decryption of images.
 Key can point to keys and/or certificates.
 Decryption will be tried with all keys.
-If the key is protected by a passphrase, it is required to be passed in the argument and ommitted otherwise.
+If the key is protected by a passphrase, it is required to be passed in the argument and omitted otherwise.

 **--src-creds** _username[:password]_ for accessing the source registry